YASHASVASISHTA/FPGA-GAME-SV/README.md

 10. Acknowledgments

-I would like to express gratitude to [Instructor/Supervisor Name] for guidance and support throughout the project.
+I would like to express gratitude to PAVITRA Y J  for guidance and support throughout the project.